Reconciliation with a Hardened Wife

 I realize that I have already given detailed coaching for how to resolve issues with your wife, but over the years I have found that most guys at this point still don’t get it.
 We as men are so different from women that I am convinced a little redundancy is necessary.

-I have been blessed to be married to a very insightful, very articulate woman for more than 35 years.
-In that time she has thoroughly explained to me how women think.
-In the early years I shared with her letters of repentance that I received from husbands and she would read them and explain to me why they would further alienate their wives.
-With her coaching, I have since received and critiqued multitudes of letters of repentance from men, yet have never received one that wouldn’t have been damaging had a husband sent it to his wife.
+I have been blessed to be with a very insightful, very articulate woman for more than 40 years.
+In that time my wife has thoroughly explained to me how women think.
+In the early years I shared with her letters of reconciliation I received from husbands and she would read them and explain to me why they would further alienate their wives.
+With her coaching, I have since received and critiqued multitudes of letters from men, yet have never received one that wouldn’t have been damaging had a husband sent it to his wife.

-To remedy that I once posted a sample letter of repentance for men that they could use as a template for writing their own.
-I found however, that guys were using it, but it wasn’t from their heart, so their life didn’t match their words.
-Such a letter needs to come from the heart.
+To remedy that I have posted a sample letter to use as a template for writing your own.
+If the words of the sample letter match your heart, then I recommend that you use it exactly as written with the exact words I've provided.
 If the words do not actually reflect your feelings and insights, it will not take your wife long to figure that out and she will probably respond by hardening her heart beyond reach.
 Therefore, it is absolutely imperative that you listen to the free lecture, Unraveling the Mysteries of the Female Mind and pray God gives you deep insights into your wife.
 Believe me, you don't want to write an inadequate letter -- it will reinforce her low opinion of you and could inoculate her for good.

 A successful letter or conversation must NOT be about you and what you understand about yourself.
 It must NOT be full of appropriate sounding apologies or promises of repentance.
 And it must NOT be a list of everything you did wrong in your marriage.
 It must be about your wife and her pain -- pain that YOU have caused her.